 NEWS & BLOG

-We were delighted to host the February Java User Group meetup in our Poznan office.
-It was a really well attended event with 100 tickets distributed.
+We were delighted to host the November Java User Group (or JUG) meetup in our Poznan office.
+This was our second time hosting and we had a fantastic attendance, with over 120 tickets distributed.

 From just 8 people to 40-plus specialists, this post shares our journey in developing a dedicated Analytics Practice Team over the course of 3 exciting years.